McAllen Social Security Disability Lawyer

 • Immune system disorders (e.g., inflammatory arthritis)

 Benefits usually continue until you completely recover from your disability, even if you reach full retirement age before you return to your former state.
-In this case, your disability benefits would formally convert to retirement benefits but remain the same in terms of amount and frequency.
+In this case, your disability benefits would formally convert to retirement benefits but remain the same in amount and frequency.

 Dealing with Denials